averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.print.unable.to.delete.warning` - If set to true, the connector prints a warning message including all redo record details about ignoring the DELETE operation for tables without a primary key or it surrogate or a schema that does not contain key information.
 If set to false, the connector does not print a warning message about ignoring the DELETE operation.
 Default - *false*.

+`a2.schema.name.mapper` - The fully-qualified class name of the class that constructs schema name from the Oracle PDB name (if present), the table owner, and the table name.
+Default - *solutions.a2.cdc.oracle.OraCdcDefaultSchemaNameMapper*

 #### solutions.a2.cdc.oracle.OraCdcLogMinerConnector physical standby connection parameters

 `a2.standby.activate` - activate running LogMiner at physical standby database.
 Default - *false*.